BP is dedicated to maintaining our values

 - Construction of buildings or physical complexes (e.g. sports arenas)

-- Sports programmes (e.g. teams or leagues), unless a specific company program is in place
+- Sports programmes (e.g. teams or leagues), unless a specific company programme is in place

 - Recreational organizations (e.g. singing in a choir, playing instruments for an orchestra)